alistairdunn1/scala/Readme.md

 3. If not found and length is beyond observed range → use constant extrapolation (if enabled)
 4. If disabled, the length remains unfilled (user must handle manually)

-This hierarchical approach ensures expert knowledge takes precedence while providing robust automatic methods for routine data gaps.
+This hierarchical approach ensures expert knowledge takes precedence while providing automatic methods for routine data gaps.

 ### Basic Usage